A Treasured Past

 For more Pocatello history, see the online edition of Rocks, Rails & Trails.

-The historic buildings in Old Town Pocatello are alive today with activity.
-With a collection of restaurants, shops, art galleries, and more, visitors to Old Town can experience our rich history with all of the conveniences of modern day living.
+The historic buildings in Historic Downtown Pocatello are alive today with activity.
+With a collection of restaurants, shops, art galleries, and more, visitors to Downtown can experience our rich history with all of the conveniences of modern day living.
 Come see for yourself!

 420 N Main St